textext/textext/Readme-Windows.md

 ## Prerequisites

 - A LaTeX distribution (e.g. MiKTeX) has to be installed, especially pdflatex is needed
-- You need Inkscape, of course
+- You need the 32bit version of Inkscape, of course

 ## Installation